jonathanhogg/flitter/docs/canvas3d.md

 ### Primitive Models

-These models are all generated on-the-fly and all of them have their origin at the centre of their bounding box.
-They are designed with the appropriate vertex normals and seams to smooth-shade correctly.
+The **Flitter** primitive models are generated on-the-fly and all of them have their origin at the centre of their bounding box.

 `!box`
-: This model represents a unit-edge cube, i.e, the corners are at
-$(±0.5, ±0.5, ±0.5)$.
+: This is a unit-edge cube, i.e, the corners are at $(±0.5, ±0.5, ±0.5)$.

 `!sphere`
-: This model represents a unit-radius sphere (strictly speaking, the surface is made up of triangular faces with vertices on this sphere).
+: This is a unit-radius sphere (strictly speaking, the surface is made up of triangular faces with vertices on this sphere).
 The sphere is constructed from eight subdivided octants with overlapping seams.

 `!cylinder`
 : This is a unit-radius and unit-height cylinder with its axis of rotational